lsst/qserv/src/qhttp/README.md

 toward that end:

 * Leverages boost::asio's event proactor for a fully asyncrhonous server, so multiple simultaneous connections are supported robustly even when run in a single thread.
-Running single-threaded can significantly reduce synchronization complications in handler codes, though throughput scaling may be limited in this case.
+The option to run single-threaded can significantly reduce synchronization complications in handler codes, though throughput scaling may be limited in this case.

 * Express and Martini style "middlewares" were not implemented to keep complexity low.
 This could be added at a later time if desired.
 For now, perceived-to-be-commonly-used functionalities are wired directly into the